-There was no planned interim analyses or pre-defined stopping rules.
-Full analysis details are in the published statistical analysis plan.[40]
+There was no planned interim analyses or predefined stopping rules.
+Full analysis details are in the published statistical analysis plan.

-The primary outcome measure, UCLA at 12 months, was modelled using a linear mixed effects model adjusting for person within centre random effects, CCI, type or operation (TKR or THR), time (six and 12 months) and baseline UCLA score as fixed effects using the intention-to-treat population (participants analysed as randomised).
-A treatment by time point interaction was included to allow time specific treatment effects to be calculated.
+The primary outcome measure, UCLA at 12 months, was modelled using a linear mixed effect model adjusting for person within centre random effects, CCI, type or operation (TKR or THR), time (6 and 12 months) and baseline UCLA score as fixed effects using the intention-to-treat population (participants analysed as randomised).
+A treatment by time point interaction was included to allow time-specific treatment effects to be calculated.
 This approach makes use of all available data at each time point.
 The secondary outcomes (LEFS, OKS, OHS, HADS, NRS for pain, GSES, Tampa, EQ-5D-5L Index and EQ-VAS) were analysed using a similar modelling approach.
 The number of participants with one or more complications were analysed using logistic regression, adjusting for minimisation factors and treatment.
-Total number of complications were analysed using Poisson Regression adjusting for the same factors.
+A total number of complications were analysed using Poisson Regression adjusting for the same factors.

-Supporting analyses to the primary outcome included an area under the curve (AUC) analysis and complier average causal effect (CACE) analyses for all three pre-defined levels of compliance (Strict Compliance, Compliance, Attendance).[40]
-Full definitions of the three compliance levels are given in Supplementary File 2.
+Supporting analyses to the primary outcome included an area under the curve (AUC) analysis and complier average causal effect (CACE) analyses for all three predefined levels of compliance (Strict Compliance, Compliance, Attendance).
+Full definitions of the three compliance levels are given in online supplemental file 2.
 The AUC analysis provided additional information on the trajectory of function recovery of these participants.
 The CACE analysis answered the question, for those participants who received the intervention as planned, did it improve function over usual care alone?
-The AUC analysis was performed using the same model as used for the primary analysis except including baseline UCLA Activity Score in the "time" fixed effect allowing time point specific treatment effects to be calculated for baseline, six and 12 months.
+The AUC analysis was performed using the same model as used for the primary analysis except including baseline UCLA Activity Score in the 'time'-fixed effect allowing time point-specific treatment effects to be calculated for baseline, 6 and 12 months.
 The CACE analysis has been performed through 10000 bootstrapped samples.
-Adjusted linear regression was used for the 12-month UCLA Activity Score; adjusting for randomised treatment, baseline UCLA Activity Score, recruiting site, CCI (continuous), and joint replacement was used to obtain ITT estimates.
+Adjusted linear regression was used for the 12-month UCLA Activity Score; adjusting for randomised treatment, baseline UCLA Activity Score, recruiting site, CCI (continuous) and joint replacement was used to obtain Intention To Treat (ITT) estimates.
 The pathway from treatment allocation to compliance (rate of potential compliers in the usual care group) was also estimated using adjusted linear regression: compliance indicators was analysed adjusting for the same variables.
 CACE estimates were obtained by taking the ratio of the ITT estimate and potential complier rate.
-Standard errors, confidence intervals and p-values were calculated using the bootstrapped samples.
+SEs, CI and p values were calculated using the bootstrapped samples.

-Other analyses examining the missing data assumptions, the per-protocol population, using a reduced model, treatment effects within pre-defined clinical subgroups and exploratory descriptive statistics for selected secondary outcomes by COVID-19.
+Other analyses examining the missing data assumptions, the per-protocol population, using a reduced model, treatment effects within predefined clinical subgroups and exploratory descriptive statistics for selected secondary outcomes by COVID-19.